varya/ds-breakfast-01-2021/index.md

 Recently I saw this funny tweet.
 Let's run it in a separate window.
 In here we can see a designer updating their design libraries.
 The tweet if funny but the situation it reffers to is scary.
 And sad.
 And true.

-Often happens that design work is organized on a low technical level and so there is a lot of waste work.
-Even is design process itself is nicely organized, it's trnaslation into the code often is not optimal at all.
+Oftern happens, that translating design to development is organized on a low technical level and so there is a lot of waste work.
+This is especially noticable if we need to provide a bucnh of small changes across the whole product.
 Then we do work as the video shows.

 -->